Once a cesarean, always a cesarean?

 The ideal candidate is probably a woman who has experienced one or more successful vaginal deliveries, but in a subsequent pregnancy, underwent cesarean section for what I think of as “bad luck.”
 Meaning that something occurred which is not necessarily likely to reoccur in the present pregnancy.
 Examples include a baby in the breech (bottom first) presentation, the prolapse of a baby’s hand through the cervix, or the prolapse of the baby’s umbilical cord through the cervix.
 Each of these problems require a cesarean section, but they are not likely to reoccur in subsequent pregnancies.
 From my perspective, a patient in this situation – who is very motivated to have a VBAC and understands the risks – is ideal.

-In summary, the most important take-away message when it comes to VBAC is the need for a detailed, transparent discussion with your obstetrical provider about the complexities and uncertainties related to VBAC as they relate to your specific set of circumstances.
-It is critical that you understand the issues outlined above – and that you relate to your specific set of circumstances – so that you can discuss them in a meaningful way with your provider.
+The most important take-away message when it comes to VBAC is the need for a detailed, transparent discussion with your obstetrical provider about the complexities and uncertainties related to VBAC as they relate to your specific set of circumstances.
+It is critical that you understand the issues outlined here – and that you relate to your specific set of circumstances – so that you can discuss them in a meaningful way with your provider.
 In this way, the two of you can come to a decision that is right for you and your baby.

 If you are interested in reading more about VBAC, we suggest the American College of Obstetricians and Gynecologists (ACOG) Practice Bulletin #115, Vaginal Birth After Cesarean Delivery, August 2010.
 This publication can be found at acog.org (Vaginal Birth After Previous Cesarean Delivery).